jhudsl/tidyversecourse/docs/02-get-data.md

 #### Unemployment Data

-This data is available online from the BLS, but there is no easy download of the table.
+This data is available online from the [Bureau of Labor Statistics (BLS)](https://www.bls.gov/), but there is no easy download of the table.
 It is also difficult to simply copy and paste; it doesn’t hold it’s table format.
 Thus we will want to use web scraping to most easily and accurately obtain this information using the `rvest` package.

 As a reminder, to view the HTML of a webpage, right-click and select “View page source.”